cn0047/stash/ed/elasticsearch/README.md

 * `Simple` - divides whenever it encounters a character which is not a letter.
 * `Whitespace` - divides whenever it encounters any whitespace character.
 * `Stop` - like simpleanalyzer, but also supports removal of stop words.
-* `Keyword` - is a “noop” analyzer that accepts whatever text it is given and outputs the exact same text as a single term.
+* `Keyword` - is a "noop" analyzer that accepts whatever text it is given and outputs the exact same text as a single term.
 * `Pattern` - uses a regular expression to split the text into terms.
 * `Language` - language-specific analyzers like english or french.
 * `Fingerprint` - is a specialist analyzer which creates a fingerprint which can be used for duplicate detection.